PatrikFehrenbach/vilicus/README.md

     ```

     Wait for Docker to pull the necessary images and start the services.
 This may take a while.

-3. In a new terminal window, install the required Python packages.

-    ```
-    python3 -m pip install -r requirements.txt
-    ```

-4. Start the Vilicus server.

-    ```
-    python3 run.py
-    ```

     This will start the server and the application will be accessible at `localhost:5000` (or whatever port you've configured).

-5. Visit the dashboard in your web browser.
+3. Visit the dashboard in your web browser.

 ## Contributing: